bniculea/beginning-programming/Session4/Session4.md

 5. Create a program which reads a number from the keyboard and returns its square root.
 Make use of the `pow` function from the `math.h` library.
 6. Create a program which reads the number of seconds from the keyboard and returns the number of hours, minutes and seconds in the following format:
 `x seconds are y hours z minutes and w seconds` where `x` represents the initial number of seconds (Read from the keyboard), `y` is the number of hours, `z` is the number of minutes and `w` is the number of seconds

+### Extra Homework exercises
+1. Write a C program that takes hours and minutes as input, and calculates the total number of minutes.
+2. Write a program in C that reads a forename, surname and year of birth and display the names and the year one after another sequentially.
+    - Expected Output :
+        - Input your firstname: Andrei
+        - Input your lastname: Bianu
+        - Input your year of birth: 2004
+        Andrei Bianu 2004
+3. Write a program that converts Celsius grades to Fahrenheit.
+    - Input a temperature (in Celsiul): 45
+    45 Celsius degress are 113.0 Fahrenheit. degrees
+    - The temperature T in degrees Fahrenheit (°F) is equal to the temperature T in degrees Celsius (°C) times 9/5 plus 32.
+4. Write a C program to return the absolute value of an integer.
+    - Hint: use the `abs()` function from the math.h library
+5. Write a program that transform meters in feet.
+    - Hint: search over the internet how many feet represents a meter.